franckLdx/gulp-useTsConfig/README.md

 you can generate sourceMap without using any extra gulp-sourcemaps plugin.
 You provide it with a valid tsconfig.json and that's it.

+## New in 1.1.2:
+* Update dependencies
+* Update eslint config
+* Use only LF in source files

 ## New in 1.1.1:
 * fix filter & outDir computing